How to enjoy nature and stay positive during the coronavirus pandemic

 Wildlife further afield

-Check out your local nature reserves or parks, or head further afield (if restrictions allow) to see a wider variety of wildlife.
+Check out your local nature reserves or parks to see a wider variety of wildlife.

 Test your wildlife knowledge